Live-Charts/Live-Charts/README.md

 ###Net Version

-.Net 4.0.3 or greater, Windows XP SP3 at least, .net 4.0 could fail, see #212
+.Net 4.0.3 or greater, Windows XP SP3 at least, for more info see [#212](https://github.com/beto-rodriguez/Live-Charts/issues/212)

 ### Installation